American Painter, Draftsman, Filmmaker, and Printmaker

 Late Years and Death

 Ironically, in the late 1970s and 1980s, Warhol made a return to painting, and produced works that frequently verged on abstraction.
-Hisseries, which were made by urinating on a canvas of copper paint, echoed the immediacy of the Abstract Expressionists and the rawness of drip paintings.
-By the 1980s, Warhol had regained much of his critical notoriety, due in part to his collaboration with and , two much younger and more cutting-edge artists.
+His Oxidation Painting series, which were made by urinating on a canvas of copper paint, echoed the immediacy of the Abstract Expressionists and the rawness of Jackson Pollock's drip paintings.
+By the 1980s, Warhol had regained much of his critical notoriety, due in part to his collaboration with Jean-Michel Basquiat and Francesco Clemente, two much younger and more cutting-edge artists.
 In the final years of Warhol's life, he turned to religious subjects; his version of Leonardo da Vinci's Last Supper is particularly renowned.
 In these works, Warhol melded the sacred and the irreverent by juxtaposing enlarged logos of brands against images of Christ and his Apostles.

 After suffering postoperative complications from a routine gall bladder procedure, Warhol died on February 22, 1987.
 He was buried in his hometown of Pittsburgh.
 His memorial service was held in St. Patrick's Cathedral in New York City and attended by more than 2,000 people.